A Student's Guide to Tax Filing in 2026: Credits, Deductions, and Tips

 The Deadlines: For the 2026 tax year, your deadline is April 15, 2027.
 If you’re currently working on your 2025 taxes during the 2026 calendar year, that deadline is April 15, 2026.

-Free Help: Don’t pay for expensive software if you don’t have to.
-Most students qualify for IRS Free File, which gives you access to high-end tax software for $0.
-It’s the easiest way to stay accurate without losing your lunch money to filing fees.
-Finally, double-check your bank info. **Direct deposit is the only way to go—you'll usually see your refund in under 21 days.
+Free Help: Do not pay for expensive software.
+Most students qualify for IRS Free File, which provides access to tax software for $0.
+It is the easiest way to ensure accuracy without paying unnecessary fees.
+Finally, double-check your bank information. **Direct deposit is the fastest method, and you will usually see your refund in under 21 days.

 By getting organized now, you can stop stressing about the IRS and get back to what matters: passing your classes and enjoying your time on campus.
 Happy filing!